Research-Based

 Kre-Alkalyn (Main Ingredient: 1500mg)

-The “K” in Fusion Purple-K is likely referring to the specific type of Creatine used in this product – Kre-Alkalyn.
-Kre-Alkalyn is a new kid on the block, relatively speaking, compared to the traditional creatine monohydrate that has long been the standard of creatine supplements.
+The “K” in Fusion Purple-K likely refers to the specific type of Creatine used – Kre-Alkalyn.
+Kre-Alkalyn is relatively new compared to traditional creatine monohydrate that has long dominated creatine supplements.

-“Purple-K Creatine is a buffered creatine that has a synthesized creatine molecule which has a raised pH level, above 12, making Purple-K Creatine a stabilized pH-correct creatine,” the Fusion website reads.
+“Purple-K Creatine is a buffered creatine that has a synthesized creatine molecule which has a raised pH level, above 12, making Purple-K Creatine a stabilized pH-correct creatine,” the Fusion website states.

-The website also goes on to explain how other creatines are unstable, and break down into a useless waste product called creatinine when mixed with water.
-Purple-K, however, does not.
-Therefore Purple-K claims to provide more benefit for the same dosage compared to any other creatine.
+The website further explains how other creatines prove unstable, breaking down into a useless waste product called creatinine when mixed with water.
+Purple-K, however, remains stable.
+Therefore Purple-K claims to deliver superior benefits at equivalent dosages compared to other creatine forms.

-Kre-Alkalyn is the sole main ingredient in the Fusion Purple-K formula.
-The label also lists the following as non-medicinal ingredients: Microcrystalline cellulose, silicone dioxide, magnesium stearate, candurin silver fine, natural colour, and hypromellose.
+Kre-Alkalyn serves as the sole active ingredient in Fusion Purple-K. The label also lists these non-medicinal ingredients: Microcrystalline cellulose, silicone dioxide, magnesium stearate, candurin silver fine, natural colour, and hypromellose.

 Does Fusion Purple-K Work?

-To ask the question of whether or not Fusion Purple-K works is to ask, “Does Kre-Alkalyn work?”
-After all, Kre-Alkalyn is the sole ingredient in the Fusion Purple-K formula.
+Asking whether Fusion Purple-K works essentially means asking, “Does Kre-Alkalyn work?”
+After all, Kre-Alkalyn comprises the sole ingredient in Purple-K’s formula.

-Luckily, many studies have been done on the effectiveness of creatine, and even some comparing Kre-Alkalyn to more traditional forms like Creatine Monohydrate.
-You may be thinking, “of course creatine works; we already knew that.”
-But what may be more surprising is that Kre-Alkalyn has repeatedly outperformed creatine monohydrate in clinical studies.
+Fortunately, numerous studies have examined creatine’s effectiveness, including direct comparisons between Kre-Alkalyn and traditional forms like Creatine Monohydrate.
+While you might think, “of course creatine works; that’s established,” what may surprise you is that Kre-Alkalyn has consistently outperformed creatine monohydrate in clinical studies.

-Like this one here that demonstrated significant improvements in the vo2 max of olympic swimmers in the kre-alkalyn group vs. the creatine monohydrate group.
-Or this double-blind study in weightlifters in which the kre-alkalyn group observed a 28.25% increase in their total lifts over the control group.
+Consider this study demonstrating significant VO2 max improvements in Olympic swimmers using kre-alkalyn versus creatine monohydrate.
+Or this double-blind study with weightlifters where the kre-alkalyn group achieved a 28.25% increase in total lifts over controls.

 Who is Fusion Purple-K Best For?

-Anyone who is looking to increase their strength, build more muscle, or gain a competitive edge in their sport would benefit most from this product.
-Since Purple-K is designed to increase performance in short, powerful instances – long-distance athletes may not experience as much benefit from Fusion Purple-K.
+Anyone seeking increased strength, muscle building, or competitive athletic advantage would benefit most from this product.
+Since Purple-K enhances performance during short, powerful efforts, endurance athletes may experience less benefit from Fusion Purple-K.

-Even if your goal is just to lose weight and look better naked, Fusion Purple-K could be a valuable supplement to add to your arsenal.
-Building lean muscle does help accelerate the fat loss process, and supplementing Purple-K in combination with your training can help you do just that.
+Even if your primary goal is weight loss and improved physique, Fusion Purple-K could prove valuable.
+Building lean muscle accelerates fat loss, and Purple-K supplementation combined with training can help achieve exactly that.

 Fusion Purple-K Users